Do you ever wonder why your marketing message does not produce the kind of results that you were hoping for?

 Have you ever considered that you might not be speaking to the right group of people or perhaps the wrong language?

-The first thing you need to do is define and identify your ideal clients.
+The first thing you need to do is define and identify your ideal customers.

-Here are some questions you can ask yourself about your ideal clients to better understand them.
+Here are some questions you can ask yourself about your ideal customers to better understand them.

 You need to think about things from their perspective.